“Do You Believe in Healing?” A Conversation Between Two Worlds

 The Fragile Terrain Between Evidence and Belief

 It wasn’t just that my doctor didn’t believe in spiritual healing.
-It was that they seemed unable to consider it.
+It was that they seemed unable to consider it in that moment.
 That inability hurt far more than disagreement.
 This wasn’t a debate.
 This was my life.
 My body.
 My lived transformation.

 To them, it was most likely a statistical fluke, an error margin, or an unmeasured variable.
 To me, it was the visible trace of the divine, the embodied memory of something I can no longer unknow.